 - Loyal and Certified Technicians – hire technicians that have multiple certifications, and train the inexperienced ones.
 Be polite, and ask them to pay the favor forward to your customers.
 Use good parts suppliers, so employees feel proud of their work and efforts.
 This is a service business.
 Your people are the service providers.

 - Annual Service Agreements – recurring revenue is king.
 During the low months, the service contracts’ revenue will keep your team occupied and your cash flow running.
 You are looking for 50-70% of revenue in annual service contracts.
 Customers on service contacts will always call you first for any installations.
 Keep your end of the deal with service contracts.
 Don’t hide behind the fine print.

-- Professional Management – clean books, strong supplier relationships, new uniforms, well maintained vehicles and equipment, receivables within 30-60 days, project management software, proper trainings, policies and procedures.
+- Professional Management – clean books, strong supplier relationships, new uniforms, well-maintained vehicles and equipment, receivables within 30-60 days, project management software, proper training, policies, and procedures.
 These are building blocks of a professionally run firm.
 Otherwise, it’s just an owner juggling 15 balls at once.